Home - Articles - 8 Tips to Keep Cut Flowers Fresh

-Welcome spring into your home with an easy arrangement of fresh flowers from the supermarket—an easy way to decorate your table or simply banish the winter blahs.
-These tips from a store floral expert will help keep your blooms looking their best.
-You can also check out this video to learn how to create a simple, beautiful flower arrangement.
+Welcome spring into your home with an easy arrangement of fresh flowers from the store—an easy way to decorate your table or simply banish the winter blues.
+These tips from a store floral expert will help keep your blooms looking their best and teach you how to keep cut flowers fresh.
+You can also check out more simple ways to get more life out of your flowers and how to create a simple, beautiful flower arrangement.

 When you bring flowers home, trim an inch from the bottom of each stem, cutting diagonally.
 This will help the flowers absorb water once they’re in the vase.
 Be sure to add the packet of floral preservative that came with the flowers to the water in the vase before adding them.